Warlamov/Good-day-World/README.md

 # Good-day-World
-Hi, I'm strudent, it'll be big route ahead.
+Hi, I'm a student, it'll be big route ahead.